 US deaths by date reported

 Similarly, there have been three surges in COVID-19 deaths, which lag behind the rises in cases by a couple of weeks.
 Since the US experienced a sharp peak in COVID-19 deaths in April, treatments have improved, boosting survival rates among people who get hospitalized with the virus.
 Still, the number of people dying of COVID-19 began to rise steadily again in mid-October, as more people gathered indoors during the cooler weather.

 This shows the total number of confirmed COVID-19 cases by state, relative to their population.

 Death rates by state

-Despite surges in cases in Arizona and other Sun Belt states, no state has come anywhere near the total death rates so far recorded in New York and New Jersey, which were devastated by COVID-19 back in April.
+Despite surges in cases across the nation, no state has come anywhere near the total death rates so far recorded in New York and New Jersey, which were devastated by COVID-19 back in April.